tamisakita/anime-orquestrador/README.md

 # Manga Project

-This is the orch component that integrates with the atomic component through Camel.
+This is the orch component that integrates with the atomic component through Camel and send messages to orch consumer through RabbitMQ.

 ![alt text](https://github.com/tamisakita/anime-rest-api/blob/main/arquitetura.JPG "Arquitetura")